Platinum Bonds and Silicone Implants

-The Food and Drug Administration had convened on the subject of silicone breast implant safety:
+In 1992, the Food and Drug Administration convened on the subject of silicone breast implant safety, as reported by the Washington Post:

 Unable to agree on how to interpret the jumble of opinion, fragmentary data and scientific speculation, the panel members finally threw up their hands in frustration."

-Scary memories of silicone implants from Dow Corning, which the Economist said "earn[ed] a lifetime achievement award for the courting of controversy", in "America's Most-hated Companies: The Very Bottom Line" (Dec 20th 2005), have faded.
-The company once besieged and routed by the legal repercussions of leaking breast implants in the 1990's, has reorganized, emerged from bankruptcy, paid out at least 3.2 billion dollars to plaintiffs, and is once again courted as a Wall Street "darling".
-Although the scientific research on silicone implant safety is no less controversial then it was 15 years ago, the FDA is once again edging towards approving silicone implants.
+Last year the Economist acknowledged that Dow Corning that it had "earn[ed] a lifetime achievement award for the courting of controversy", in "America's Most-hated Companies: The Very Bottom Line" (Dec 20th), but now, the company once routed by the legal repercussions of leaking breast implants , has reorganized, emerged from bankruptcy, paid out at least 3.2 billion dollars to plaintiffs, and is courted as a Wall Street "darling".
+Be that as it may, silicone implant safety is no less controversial then it was 15 years ago, but the FDA is now edging towards approving silicone implants.

 The journal published a paper on silicone breast implants last May which provided evidence of platinum leakage from the implants.
 The authors proposed that the blood, urine and hair of 18 of 23 women who had implants contained higher levels of platinum then the controls.
 (Lykissa, ED and Maharaj, 2006.
 Total Platinum Concentration and Platinum Oxidation States in Body Fluids, Tissue, and Explants from Women Exposed to Silicone and Saline Breast Implants by IC-ICPMS.
 Anal.
 Chem.
 78:2925-2933).
 Lykissa and Maharaj asserted that the platinum was found in oxidized reactive states, states that are associated with toxic physiological affects.